- Therapy Modalities Glossary

 Techniques Used

-How do Biofeedback and Neurofeedback work?
+How does Biofeedback and Neurofeedback Training work?

 Both biofeedback and neurofeedback training typically use non-invasive sensors and real-time feedback to help you change unhelpful perceptions and responses.